So many names – one great cookie:

 - In a large mixing bowl, using an electric or stand mixer, cream the butter on high until pale yellow and fluffy, about 5 minutes.
 Add ½ cup of the powdered sugar and beat again until light and fluffy.

-- Add the salt and vanilla.
+- Add the vanilla.
 Beat until just blended.

-- In a small bowl combine the cinnamon and flour.
+- In a small bowl blend the flour, cinnamon and salt.
 Add to the butter mixture and mix on low speed until just blended.
 Mix in the ground almonds.

-- Refrigerate mixture, covered, for about 15-minutes.
+- Refrigerate mixture, covered, for 15-minutes.
 Shape for the chilled dough into 1" balls.

 - Place on 2 ungreased baking sheets, about 1" apart.
 Bake cookies until the bottoms are golden brown, about 11-13 minutes.
 Let cool on pans for about 5-7 minutes.